acdh-oeaw/apache-jena-fuseki/README.md

 ### How to upload large dataset via command line

-1. check the config file (e.g. fuseki-data/configuration/largedataset.ttl) for a graph, it should contain:
+1. Check the config file (e.g. fuseki-data/configuration/largedataset.ttl) for a graph, it should contain:

   ```@prefix :      <http://base/#> .
 @prefix tdb:   <http://jena.hpl.hp.com/2008/tdb#> .